 Starting with a clean slate and taking internal architecture back to square one, Powers reevaluated traditional bracing.
 While examining the conflict between sustain and volume, Powers also attested that traditional “X”-shaped brace tops worked to, in a sense, control every quality of an acoustic guitar’s tone at once.
 With a braced top designed to accommodate all aspects in sound, there is certain to be loss in some qualities over others.
 Traditional shaped bracing inherently prevented some tonal qualities from not shining as brightly.
 Powers designed a bracing pattern that allowed each part of the internal architecture to contribute to the overall sound, rather than a pattern that left stones unturned.

 V-Class bracing exists as an alternative to traditional “X”-shaped internal bracing.
 With its “V”-shaped internal bracing pattern underneath the top wood, V-Class bracing provides new avenues for air displacement through the internal structure.
 The conflict between volume and sustain, flexibility and rigidity, is remedied by a top that is rigid in a “V” shape parallel to the strings and flexible as it moves outward toward the body’s edges.
 Powers describes the movement of V-Class top wood as teetering left and right as if on an axis parallel to the strings.
-Where traditional “X”-shaped bracing would allow the top to move more freely and randomly, V-Class normalizes the vibration and resonation produced in playing to a predictable and more stable pattern of movement.
+Where traditional “X”-shaped bracing would allow the top to move more freely and randomly, Taylor V-Class Guitars normalize the vibration and resonation produced in playing to a predictable and more stable pattern of movement.

 The V-Class idea fundamentally changes the characteristics of the top.
 You could have stiffness parallel to the strings to get the sustain and the rigidity that you want.
 You could have flexibility on either side to get the air movement you wanted.
 And in doing that, you could create so much order, so much responsiveness.